-Tony’s mission is to make 100% slave free the norm in chocolate.
+Tony’s vision is 100% slave-free chocolate.
+Not just oue chocolate, but all chocolate worldwide.
 Our roadmap is helping us get there.
 But how much progress are we making and how much impact are we having?
 Good question!
 That's why we've gone to great lengths to explain what we’re doing and make it possible to measure these things.
 We also monitor the effects of our activities, so you can also see what impact we’re having.
 The 2016/2017 cocoa season ended in September 2017.
 These are our main impact results to date:

 28 million bars soldMore and more people are discovering our chocolate.
 This year we've sold 28.756.133 bars.
 Whoopee!
 Growth is an important part of our mission.
 It enables us to work with more farmers according to our recipe for slave free cocoa.
 And it also means we can make more noise in the chocolate industry so the chocolate giants follow our example.